DrJohnT/AzureDevOpsExtensionsForSqlServer/README.md

 ### AzureDevOpsExtensionsForSqlServer

-# Microsoft SQL Server deployment extensions for Azure DevOps Pipelines
+# Microsoft SQL Server deployment extensions for Azure Pipelines

 This repo contains extensions for Azure Pipelines that help with various deployment tasks when dealing with Microsoft SQL Server.